Ghasanjaber/Pentagram/README.md

 🎯 Personalized Recommendation System – Suggests images based on user preferences and interactions.

 🌐 Responsive Web UI – Built with Next.js/React, ensuring a seamless and modern user experience.
+🛠️ How It Works

+User enters a text prompt – The system processes it through Stable Diffusion.

+Image is generated dynamically – Using cloud-based GPUs for fast rendering.

+Image is stored & indexed – For semantic search and recommendations.

+Users can interact – Liking, sharing, and discovering AI-generated images.